-Change is uncomfortable and staying stuck in our misery sometimes feel easier – even though it’s not always what’s best.
+Change is uncomfortable and staying stuck in our misery sometimes feels easier – even though it’s not always what’s best.

-But if we want to move forward and get the best life possible – we have to follow the path change is leading us towards.
-If we waited until we no longer felt afraid – we would be waiting forever and never change anything when we needed to.
+But if we want to move forward and get the best life possible, we have to follow the path that change is leading us toward.
+If we waited until we no longer felt afraid, we would be waiting forever and never change anything when we needed to.
 Fear will always be present when we are moving forward.

 But that decision didn’t come easy.
 At all.

-Because when we start to do things differently…we aren’t such people pleasers and we say no. When we aren’t always thinking of everyone first and instead say – now it’s my turn.
-When we insist on what we think is best for ourselves and our family – people will react to your new found courage.
+Because when we start to do things differently, we aren’t always thinking of everyone first and instead say, “Now it’s my turn.”
+When we insist on what we think is best for ourselves and our family, people will react to your new found courage.

-Your greatest fans will say, it’s about time.
-Well done.
+Your greatest fans will say, “It’s about time.
+Well done.”
 But those people are few and far between.
-Maybe your mom will congratulate you and your therapist will tell you they’re proud.
+Maybe your mom will congratulate you and your therapist will tell you they’re proud of you.

-And can I tell you one thing… I was SHOCKED with the amount of people who did not support my new found courage.
+And can I tell you one thing… I was shocked at the amount of people who did not support my newfound courage.

 When I was finally mastering the skill of standing up for myself, I lost most of my friends and some family members.
-But they were relationships that were not good for me anyways.
+But they were relationships that were not good for me anyway.